A day trip to Himeji Japan (and why you need to visit)

 Where to eat in Himeji?

-Who doesn't like popular Japanese food?
-In Himeji, we found this unusual and inexpensive ramen place full of cool posters and memorabilia.
+Who doesn’t like popular Japanese food?
+In Himeji, we found this unusual and inexpensive ramen place called Koba&More, full of cool posters and memorabilia.
 The owner is a really nice Japanese man who speaks English and is up for a bit of conversation.
-Order the special milk ramen, and I promise you won’t be disappointed.
-It might not sound good in theory, but in practice, this milk ramen is a delicious twist on the traditional Japanese ramen.

 The restaurant has only about 6-8 seats.
 If you arrive, when all seats are taken, please wait patiently.
 If you can, take a seat on the bench near the wall or wait outside until someone finishes their food.
-Normally, people eat quickly so there should be a free seat for you soon.
+Normally, people eat quickly, so there should be a free seat for you soon.

 Restaurant: Koba&More